huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### Depth to Image Generation

-Here is how to generate a depth2img-guided image generation using HPU graphs with BF16:
+Here is an example of performing depth-guided image generation:

 ```bash
 python depth_to_image_generation.py \